 Peterson’s optional metal collection box is a useful containment tool to collect scrap metal (ie. Nails and other ferrous fasteners) collected by the optional cross belt magnet.
 This box is designed to be attached to the machine allowing the grinder to remain mobile.
 The metal collection box is easily emptied from a chute at the bottom of the box.

 The ground material that is produced by Peterson horizontal grinders can offer more value if it is free of metal debris such as nails, bolts, and other ferrous hardware.
-The metal can be pulled from the debris stream with an optional cross belt magnet, or the optional magnetic head pulley and can be collected in a separate container or the metal collection box attached to the machine.
+Metal Recovery is pulling scrap metal from the debris stream with an optional cross belt magnet, or the optional magnetic head pulley and can be collected in a separate container or the metal collection box attached to the machine.

 Metal recovery can provide an additional revenue stream as well.

-Municipal Solid Waste (MSW)—more commonly known as trash or garbage—consists of everyday items we use and then throw away, such as product packaging, grass clippings, furniture, clothing, bottles, food scraps, newspapers, appliances, paint, and batteries.
+Municipal Solid Waste (MSW) —more commonly known as trash or garbage—consists of everyday items we use and then throw away, such as product packaging, grass clippings, furniture, clothing, bottles, food scraps, newspapers, and batteries.
 This comes from our homes, schools, hospitals, and businesses.

 Grinding it can be a dirty business but is often a part of long term plans for many landfills and municipalities to reduce MSW volume and fill rates, wear on machinery, and help material decompose faster.

 A style of rotor where the hammers are secured by large pins.
 Pinned rotors are best for contaminated applications, allowing faster part replacement due to damage.
 It also prevents the replacement of a whole rotor in the case of contaminated materials.